lluism/seds/README.md

 The names of the files denote the stellar mass.

 ## Galaxy SEDs
-The names of the files denote the parameters of the IMFs thus, e.g, IMF_m9M50a2 means a population with lower stellar mass limit of 9 solar masses, upper limit 50 solar masses and Salpeter slope, -2.35.
+The names of the files denote the parameters of the IMFs; e.g, IMF_m9M50a2 means a population with lower stellar mass limit of 9 solar masses, upper limit 50 solar masses and Salpeter slope, -2.35.
+Note that the top-heavy IMF has a slope of "0" in linear space, not logarithmic.

-If you found the SEDs useful for your work, please cite us, so other people will know where to find and use them.
+If you found the SEDs useful for your work, please cite us.

+If you find any mistake in the SEDs, please let us know and we will try to fix it as soon as possible.